 “Hey, what–” Looking a little disturbed, the girl in question stood up then.
 Her eyes were narrowed suspiciously.
 “What are you staring at me for, you freak?
 Don’t you have something better to do?”

 Freak.
 Right, there was that whole ‘not having the best relationship’ thing rearing its head already.
 I coughed twice before shrugging.
 “No, I mean, I was just… wondering if you might wanna… I dunno, do something?”
 Wow.
 Okay, that sounded lame even to me.
 “You know, for fun.”
 Not.
 Any.
 Better.
 Brain.

 “Fun,” Koren echoed in a flat, disbelieving voice.
 She continued to stare at me while putting her phone and earbuds in her pocket.
-Taking a step away from me to, she gave a little shake of her head while putting away her ice cream bowl.
+Taking a step away from me as well, she gave a little shake of her head while putting away her ice cream bowl.
 Then she turned to walk out of the room while I was still trying to figure out what I should say next.

 Aaand she was gone.
 Well, that had gone swimmingly.
 Clearly, I was the best at connecting with long lost family.